Projective normality of model varieties and related results: On the normality of cones and nilpotent orbit closures

-In the case of the model wonderful varieties of simply connected type we have the following classification of minuscule weights, where $a,b,c \in \mN$.
+In the case of the model wonderful varieties of simply connected type, after the results of Section~\ref{sec: coperture modello}, we have the following classification of minuscule weights, where $a,b,c \in \mathbb{N}$.

-\begin{itemize} \item[{\it Case}] $\sfA_r$, $r$ even: $D_1, D_2, \dots, D_r$, $aD_1$, $aD_r$, $a D_1 +D_d$ with $d$ odd, $D_m +bD_r$ with $m$ even; \item[{\it Case}] $\sfA_r$, $r$ odd: $D_1, D_2, \dots, D_r$, $aD_1$, $aD_r$, $aD_1 +D_d$ with $d$ odd, $D_m + bD_r$ with $m$ odd, $aD_1 +bD_r$; \item[{\it Case}] $\sfB_r$, $r$ even: $aD_r$, $D_m +aD_r$ with $m$ even; \item[{\it Case}] $\sfB_r$, $r$ odd: $aD_1 +bD_r$, $aD_1 +D_m +bD_r$ with $m$ odd; \item[{\it Case}] $\sfC_r$: $D_1, D_2, \dots, D_r$, $a D_1 +bD_r$; \item[{\it Case}] $\sfD_r$, $r$ even: $D_1, D_2, \dots, D_r$, $aD_1 +bD_{r-1} +cD_r$, $a D_1 +bD_{r-1} +D_m +cD_r$ with $m$ odd; \item[{\it Case}] $\sfD_r$, $r$ odd: $D_1, D_2, \dots, D_r$, $aD_1 +bD_{r-1} +cD_r$, $aD_{r-1} +D_m +bD_r$ with $m$ even; \item[{\it Case}] $\sfE_6$: $D_1$, $D_6$, $aD_2$, $aD_2 +D_3$, $aD_2+D_5$; \item[{\it Case}] $\sfE_7$: $D_1$, $D_6$, $aD_2 +bD_7$, $aD_2 +bD_7 +D_3$, $aD_2 +bD_7 +D_5$; \item[{\it Case}] $\sfE_8$: $D_1$, $D_6$, $D_7$, $D_8$, $aD_2$, $aD_2 +D_3$, $aD_2 +D_5$; \item[{\it Case}] $\sfF_4$: $aD_1$, $D_1 +D_2$, $D_3 +D_4$, $D_2$, $D_3$, $D_4$; \item[{\it Case}] $\sfG_2$: $aD_1$, $D_2$. \end{itemize}
+\begin{itemize} \item[{\it Case}] $\mathsf{A}_r$, $r$ even: $D_1, D_2, \dots, D_r$, $aD_1$, $aD_r$, $a D_1 +D_d$ with $d$ odd, $D_m +bD_r$ with $m$ even; \item[{\it Case}] $\mathsf{A}_r$, $r$ odd: $D_1, D_2, \dots, D_r$, $aD_1$, $aD_r$, $aD_1 +D_d$ with $d$ odd, $D_m + bD_r$ with $m$ odd, $aD_1 +bD_r$; \item[{\it Case}] $\mathsf{B}_r$, $r$ even: $aD_r$, $D_m +aD_r$ with $m$ even; \item[{\it Case}] $\mathsf{B}_r$, $r$ odd: $aD_1 +bD_r$, $aD_1 +D_m +bD_r$ with $m$ odd; \item[{\it Case}] $\mathsf{C}_r$: $a D_1$; \item[{\it Case}] $\mathsf{D}_r$, $r$ even: $D_1, D_2, \dots, D_r$, $aD_1 +bD_{r-1} +cD_r$, $a D_1 +D_m+bD_{r-1} +cD_r$ with $m$ odd; \item[{\it Case}] $\mathsf{D}_r$, $r$ odd: $D_1, D_2, \dots, D_r$, $aD_{r-1} +bD_r$, $D_m+aD_{r-1}+bD_r$ with $m$ even; \item[{\it Case}] $\mathsf{E}_6$: $D_1$, $D_6$, $aD_2$, $aD_2 +D_3$, $aD_2+D_5$; \item[{\it Case}] $\mathsf{E}_7$: $D_1$, $D_6$, $aD_2 +bD_7$, $aD_2+D_3 +bD_7 $, $aD_2+D_5 +bD_7 $; \item[{\it Case}] $\mathsf{E}_8$: $D_1$, $D_8$, $aD_2$, $aD_2 +D_3$, $aD_2 +D_5$, $aD_2+D_7$; \item[{\it Case}] $\mathsf{F}_4$: $aD_1$; \item[{\it Case}] $\mathsf{G}_2$: $aD_1$. \end{itemize}

-Let $\gog$ be the Lie algebra of $G$.
-If $\gog$ is not simple, then its nilpotent orbits are products of the nilpotent orbits of its simple factors, and so are their closures.
-Therefore we may assume that $\gog$ is simple.
+Let $\mathfrak{g}$ be the Lie algebra of $G$, as a general reference about nilpotent orbits in $\mathfrak g$ see \cite{Col}.
+If $\mathfrak{g}$ is not simple, then its nilpotent orbits are products of the nilpotent orbits of its simple factors, and so are their closures.
+Therefore we may assume that $\mathfrak{g}$ is simple.